Oscar S Sackett

 In 1870 he was living in Oyster Bay, Queens County, New York StateG, and was recorded as John Sackett, a boatman, aged 27.
 He was in an all-male residence of six boatmen and 20 brick yard workers.12

 In 1880 he was living in Locust Valley, Queens CountyG, and was recorded as John Sackett, a sailor, aged 38.
 Living with him were his wife Mary, 28, and their children, Oscar, 7, and Byron, aged five.
-Also in the household was William Sackett, 15, listed as a son but not otherwise identified.13
+Also in the household was William Sackett, 15, listed as a son but probably a nephew, son of John's brother Oscar.13

 In October 1883 John Sackett was involved in a dramatic fight with his brother-in-law John Smith, also a sea captain, in of all places a Methodist church.
 The unseemly fracas attracted the attention of newspaper headline writers, the New York Times dubbing it "The Battle of Bayville" and evidently enjoying the opportunity to write up a good story.